 The martial arts genre has much to offer pop culture enthusiasts.
 From the beautifully choreographed fight scenes that leave us inspired to go out and learn martial arts, to the eastern aesthetics of comic reliefs.
-In our search for the Top 20 Martial Artists in Movies and TV Shows, we inspect everything from action movie stars like Bruce Lee, Jet Li, and Uma Thurman, to tournament fighters, and Karate sensei.
+In our search for the Top 20 Martial Artists in Movies and TV Shows, we inspect everything from action movie stars like Bruce Lee, Jet Li, and Uma Thurman, to Martial Arts Tournament Fighters, and Karate sensei.

 Many difficult choices were made as to who to include and who to leave out.
-In needing a one-man/woman wrecking machine to save us all, these are our top picks for the 20 greatest martial artists in movies and TV Shows.
+If you need a one-man/woman wrecking machine to save us all, these are our top picks for the 20 greatest martial artists in movies and TV Shows.
 Better practice your high kick and work on your Five Point Palm Exploding Heart Technique.

 20/20.
 Nico Toscani (Above the Law, movie)